hassanzohdy/ecommerce-backend-node/README.md

-# node-express-babel-boilerplate
+# Ecommerce Node Js Application

-This application is a kick-starting with simple node js application (**Server Side**) that allows you to use `import` statement and other es6 experimental features.
+This is an ecommerce application backend built with node js with fully organized structure.

 # Installation